 Once an applicant has a job offer, he or she may apply for immigration to Canada through the Atlantic Immigration pilot program, since it requires a job offer from a designated Atlantic province employer.

-Here is an example of an international recruitment event, which will take place in four countries.
-Applicants with job experience in the following occupations should definitely sign up and participate.
+Here is an example of an international recruitment event, which took place in four countries.
+Applicants with job experience in the following occupations signed up and participated.

 Watch more & ask us questions on our official Youtube Channel